Sank's Glossary of Linguistics

 INFORMATION STRUCTURE

 One such feature, for example, is the highlighting of constituents, which is called focus.
-In (1-3), a question creates a particular attentional state, which is recognized by the focus in the answer, expressed by pitch accent on tiger (cf. 2).
-Pitch accent on road, as in (3), would lead to an infelicitous answer, even though the truth conditions of (2) and (3) are the same, as it does not fit to the context question.
-(Small caps indicate stress).
+In (1), a question creates a particular attentional state, which is recognized by the focus in the answer, expressed by pitch accent on tiger, as shown in small caps in (1a).
+Pitch accent on road, as in (1b), would lead to an infelicitous answer, even though the truth conditions of (1a) and (1b) are the same, as it does not fit the context question.

 1. {What did you see on the road?}